Looking Up: Find the Dolphin in the evening sky

 Few star patterns are so easily recognized and appropriately named by people long before us.
 Other obvious patterns are the Big Dipper and the Northern Cross (both of which are “asterisms” rather then officially designated constellations).

 It’s easy to find the Dolphin if the sky is reasonably dark.
 Moonlight won’t be overwhelming this week.
-The moon is a crescent, low in the west to southwest, leading up to first quarter moon on Sept.
-5.
+The Moon is a crescent, low in the west to southwest, leading up to first quarter Moon on September 5.

 At around 9 or 10 p.m., look about half way up in the south-southeast, for the bright blue-white star Altair, flanked on both sides by conspicuous but less bright stars.
 This is part of the constellation Aquilia the Eagle.